Assessment Theory of Action

 The assessors are education professionals with an average of ~10 years of experience teaching, coaching, mentoring, and evaluating fellow educators.
 They have met BloomBoard’s eligibility and experience requirements to assess, and have successfully earned a micro-credential which certifies that they can consistently achieve at least 80% alignment to a true score and provide quality feedback.

-Assessor L heads up a prestigious universities center on regional center where researchers and practitioners collaborate to design and conduct programs that prepare and support K-12 teachers and administrators committed to social justice, instructional excellence, the integration of research and practice, and caring in low-income urban schools.
+Assessor L heads up a prestigious universities regional center where researchers and practitioners collaborate to design and conduct programs that prepare and support K-12 teachers and administrators committed to social justice, instructional excellence, the integration of research and practice, and caring in low-income urban schools.
 In addition they direct a nonprofit organization dedicated to providing professional learning for all teachers to support high quality, equitable education for English Learners.
 They hold a B.S. in Biology from Cornell University and an M.S. in Educational Psychology from Rhode Island College.

 Assessor C has 24 years of experience in education, serving as a classroom and intervention teacher and elementary assistant principal and principal.
 They have served as the Executive Director of Professional Learning & Leadership Development for a large urban school district (~150,000 students) and works for the education college at a well known university.
 They have led the departments of Personalized Learning, VLMS, National Board Certification, Beginning Teacher Development, and Leadership Development.
 They are an Apple Distinguished Educator, an Apple Certified Teacher, and served as the President of CEASOM, Common Ground Inc, and MSET.
 They hold a BA from Gettysburg College, Masters from Mount Saint Mary’s and Ed Leadership certification from Hood College.